EnigmaCurry/d.rymcg.tech/README.md

 You need to bring your own internet domain name and DNS service.
 You will need to create DNS type `A` (or `AAAA`) records pointing to your docker server.
-Finding the instructions for creating these `A` records is left up to the user, since DNS platforms vary greatly, but see [DIGITALOCEAN.md](DIGITALOCEAN.md) for an example.
+Finding the instructions for creating these records is left up to the user, since DNS platforms vary greatly, but see [DIGITALOCEAN.md](DIGITALOCEAN.md) for an example.

-The domain naming convention recommended to use is a sub-domain off of your main domain, and create sub-sub-domains for each project.
+It is recommended to dedicate an sub-domain for this project, and then create sub-sub-domains for each project.
 This will create domain names that look like `whoami.d.example.com`, where `whoami` is the project name, and `d` is a unique name for the overall sub-domain representing your docker server (`d` is for `docker`, but you can make this whatever you want).

 By dedicating a sub-domain for all your projects, this allows you to create a DNS record for the wildcard: `*.d.example.com`, which will automatically direct